-The Fiscal Year 2014 appropriation included partial funding in the base for the activation of AUSP Thomson, which if fully activated will reduce crowding at high security facilities from 25 to 19 percent.
-The BOP requests \$80 million of funding in FY 2018 for activation-related costs, including staffing, equipment, vehicles, office and medical supplies, food, and inmate clothing, among other necessities.
-Not receiving funding will result in delayed staff hires and incomplete or phased activation.
+The Fiscal Year 2018 President's Budget request included additional funding in the base for the continued activation of the Thomson facility.
+Since the FY 2018 Appropriation is not yet enacted, there remains an uncertainty for continued ramp-up of Thomson Facility.
+The BOP requested \$80 million of funding in FY 2018 for activation-related costs, including staffing, equipment, vehicles, office and medical supplies, food, and inmate clothing, among other necessities.
+Not receiving funding in a timely manner will result in delayed staff hires and incomplete or phased activation.